Writing

 - "My old uncastrated wild cat": Ethel Smyth and Virginia Woolf, The London Magazine

-- Cassandra Miller: "People only really write music for their friends, right?", The Financial Times
+- Cassandra Miller: "People only really write music for their friends, right?", Financial Times

 - How apartheid shaped classical music, The New Statesman